charmed-kubernetes/kubernetes-docs/pages/k8s/keepalived.md

     juju add-relation keepalived:loadbalancer kubernetes-master:loadbalancer
     juju add-relation keepalived:website kubernetes-worker:kube-api-endpoint
     ```
-    This redirects both the Kubernetes master and worker units to point at the keepalive
+    This redirects both the Kubernetes master and worker units to point at the keepalived
-    service reather than the api-endpoint directly.
+    service rather than the api-endpoint directly.

 1. Configure the keepalived application.
 You should substitute a suitable IP address and
      FQDN in the example below: